-Website: Course materials will be provided through UCF's Webcourse system Office Hours: Will be held online.
-Day and time will be posted during the first week.
+Website: Course materials will be provided through UCF's Webcourse system schedule a meeting.

-Additional Notes: Outside of these hours, please contact me via webcourses or e-mail to ask questions or schedule a virtual meeting.
 Often, I get questions via e-mail that can be quickly answered.

+Office Hours: Day and time will be scheduled during the first week.

+Additional Notes: Outside of these hours, please contact me via webcourses or e-mail to ask questions or